Quick Verdict

 6. First Aid Beauty Ultra Repair Cream -- Best Intensive Treatment ($14)

-Colloidal oatmeal (FDA-recognized skin protectant) + shea butter + allantoin in a thick, intensely moisturizing cream with clinical data for eczema and severely dry skin.
-This is the right product for flare-ups, very dry patches, cracked elbows or hands, and any area of skin that needs intensive, targeted repair rather than routine maintenance.
-Apply as a spot treatment over chronically dry areas or as a full-face treatment on severely dehydrated skin nights.
+Colloidal oatmeal + shea butter + allantoin in a thick, intensely moisturizing cream for very dry, uncomfortable-feeling skin.
+This is the right kind of product for dry patches, rough elbows or hands, and areas that need richer moisture than your daily face cream.
+Apply as a spot treatment over chronically dry areas or as a full-face treatment on very dehydrated-feeling skin nights.

 Check Price on Amazon